morparia-p/AI-Search/README.md

 run on the command line like this:
 ./route.py [start-city] [end-city] [routing-algorithm] [cost-function]
 where: <br />
   * start-city and end-city are the cities we need a route between. <br />
-  routing-algorithm is one of:
+  *routing-algorithm is one of:
-     bfs uses breadth-first search (which ignores edge weights in the state graph) uniform is uniform cost search (the variant of bfs that takes edge weights into consideration) dfs uses depth-first search
+     *bfs uses breadth-first search (which ignores edge weights in the state graph) *uniform is uniform cost search (the variant of bfs that takes edge weights into consideration) *dfs uses depth-first search
-     astar uses A* search, with a suitable heuristic function  cost-function is one of: segments tries to find a route with the fewest number of \turns" (i.e. edges of the graph) distance tries to find a route with the shortest total distance time tries to nd the fastest route, for a car that always travels at the speed limit
+     *astar uses A* search, with a suitable heuristic function *cost-function is one of:
+    *segments tries to find a route with the fewest number of \turns" (i.e. edges of the graph) *distance tries to find a route with the shortest total distance *time tries to find the fastest route, for a car that always travels at the speed limit

 The output of your program should be a nicely-formatted, human-readable list of directions, including travel times, distances, intermediate cities, and highway names, similar to what Google Maps or another